We invite you to join us and help make Cobham a healthier, happier village to live in.

 Thank you to those who joined us for the Annual Heritage Walk and in pulling Himalayan Balsam along the River Mole.
 There is remarkedly less of that now and next year we will look to study the way native flowers have returned.

 Cobham Community Garden was last year commended in an award by Britain in Bloom as being a “Thriving …… and wonderful place to come along and learn how to grow a variety of different crops."
 That was achieved very much due to the devotion of two stalwarts, Gill and Mark Money.
 The garden faces a challenge with their moving out of the area to the New Forest.
 But the garden is looking good and continues with the benefit of their knowledge.
-It is open for you to drop in from 10-12 on Thursdays and Saturdays (Groups can visit by arrangement at other times).
+The garden is generally open for you to drop in from 10-12 on Thursdays and Saturdays (Groups can visit by arrangement at other times) but not during the winter months, now until the beginning of March.
 Thank you, Elmbridge Borough Council and other organisations for the continuing support.

 Apart from activities, the raising of awareness on environmental issues can be controversial and sometimes divisive.
 That is not our intention.
 However hard any of us tries, our lifestyle will be adding to pollution in some way.
 The aim is to minimise that and get in place some measures that counter current trends.